CStank89/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) forEach calls a provided callback once for each element within an array, while .map takes a callback once for each element in an array and makes a new array with that infomation.

 2. Explain the difference between a callback and a higher order function.
+    A callback is whats put into a higher order function.
+The callback is usually another function and is being used by another function by using a callback.

 3. What is closure?
+    Closure exists when an inner function makes use of variables declared in an outer function which has previously returned.
+Closure does not exist if you don not return an inner function and if that inner function does not make use of variablesreturned by an outer function.
+We cann use closure to create private variables and write better code that isolates our logic and application.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?
+    Super() replaces object.create when we are extending a class.
+When we use prototype we have to use object.create , but when we are using classes it gets replaced.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.